Raphiraede/Chess-Enhancement-Suite/README.md

 ### The possibilities are endless
 I'm just one guy with a passion for chess and for code who wants his extension to be as cool as possible.
+I plan to continue adding features, such as:
+-graph rendering,
+-statistics,
+-data reading optimization,
-I plan to continue adding features, such as: graph rendering, statistics, data reading optimization, maybe even my very own chess engine :O (probably not)
+-maybe even my very own chess engine :O (probably not)

 ### Contact me!
 If you have any comments, suggestions, feedback, or job offers ;), please feel free to email me at raphiraede@gmail.com.